-This blog post is designed to give you a command of 1911 reliability at the operator level – to get you there, it needs to cover historic 1911 reliability, why lubricant selection matters, universal gun lubrication rules, and detailed specifics on where to lube a 1911 for maximum reliability.
+This blog post is designed to give you a command of 1911 reliability at the user level – to get you there, it needs to cover historic 1911 reliability, why lubricant selection matters, universal gun lubrication rules, and detailed specifics on where to lube a 1911 for maximum reliability.
 It is not specific to our lubricants, but does include some of the why behind ours, and the performance you'll get with them.

 This post is not meant for those looking for quick pointers - if that's you, just lube the rub wear, heavily.